survivejs/webpack-book/manuscript/output/02_library_output.md

 })(this, function() {
 ```

-There's a lot to digest, but essentially the code performs checks based on the environment and figures out what kind of an export to use.
-The first case covers Node, the second is for AMD, the third one for Node again, while the last one covers a global environment.
+There's a lot to digest, but primarily the code performs checks based on the environment and figures out what kind of export to use.
+The first case covers Node, the second is for AMD, the third one for Node again, while the last one includes a global environment.

 The output can be modified further by setting `output.umdNamedDefine: false`: